 MVA data shows that the growth rate in the number of historic vehicle registrations significantly exceeds the growth rate in total vehicle registrations in the State.

 For example, the average growth rate in total vehicles registered over the past seven years is well below 1%, as compared to a growth rate of greater than 5% for historic vehicle registrations.

-State Revenues: The Department of Legislative Services advises that a reliable fiscal estimate cannot be made at this time due to limited data and numerous uncertainties, including the future annual growth rate in new historic vehicle registrations; the model year of such vehicles; the annual attrition rate of historic vehicles falling into disuse; the percentage of vehicles that register in each vehicle class, which carry different registration fees; and the timing of historic vehicle registration dates in the biennial cycle, among other factors.
-However, TTF and other special fund revenues may increase minimally in fiscal 2015 (accounting for the bill's June 1, 2015 effective date) and potentially significantly beginning in fiscal 2016 or 2017 as many drivers that are excluded from registering their vehicle as historic instead pay generally higher fees to register under a different vehicle classification.
+State Revenues: The Department of Legislative Services advises that a reliable fiscal estimate cannot be made at this time due to limited data and numerous uncertainties, including the future annual growth rate in historic vehicle registrations; the annual attrition rate of historic vehicles falling into disuse; the percentage of vehicles that register in each vehicle class, which carry different registration fees; and the timing of historic vehicle registration dates in the biennial cycle, among other factors.
+However, TTF and other special fund revenues may increase significantly as many drivers that are excluded from registering their vehicle as historic instead pay generally higher fees to register under a different vehicle classification.